 A heart attack can cause pain in one or both arms.
 Although it usually affects the left arm, it can also affect the right arm.

 Can a heart attack pain start in the right arm?

 Pain from a heart attack typically begins in the chest.
 It may then feel like the pain is spreading down either one or both arms and to other parts of the body.

 Although most people are familiar with a heart attack’s common signs, such as chest pain and breathlessness, they may not realize that females and older adults can experience heart attacks differently.

-In these groups, heart attack symptoms such as indigestion and extreme fatigue can seem unrelated.
+In these groups, heart attack symptoms such as indigestion, sleep disturbances, and sudden weakness can seem unrelated.

-If someone is experiencing any symptoms that may be related to heart problems, they should seek immediate medical attention.
+If someone is experiencing any symptoms that may relate to a heart attack, they should seek immediate medical care.

-Prompt treatment can save someone’s life and prevent permanent heart damage from occurring.
+Prompt treatment can save a person’s life and prevent permanent heart damage from occurring.